aws-amplify/docs/docs/start/getting-started/data-model.md

 ---
-title: Connect API and database to app
+title: Connect API and database to the app
 description: Data model description
 filterKey: integration
 ---